 He has given lectures on feedback control systems and power electronics at the Massachusetts Institute of Technology, Worcester Polytechnic Institute, Harvard University, Duke University, and the Applied Power Electronics Conference (APEC).

-He holds nine patents in the field of power electronics.
+He holds 14 patents in the field of power electronics.

 He has held a US Secret Clearance.